Build-Week-Lendr/Backend/README.md

 Status 201 Created && `itemid` in the header under `Location`

 **Example:**
-Sending a POST request to "BASEURL/items/item" with the following data
+Sending a POST request to `BASEURL/items/item` with the following data
 ```
 {
     "itemname": "Chainsaw"
 }
 ```

-Will create an item that looks like the following when you send a GET request `/items/item/{itemid}` for
+Will create an item that looks like the following when you send a GET request to `BASEURL/items/item/{itemid}` for
 the newly created item.
 ```
 {